dlce-eva/dlce-eva/doc/cldf_for_dummies.md

 There is no column “Form_ID” inside the FormTable, it’s just called ID there.
 Same with Parameter_ID and the ParameterTable and so on.

-**WARNING** Some LanguageTables contain a column called “Language_ID” which is **not** the same as the ID column.
-For Glottolog-cldf this column contains information on the language that a dialect belongs to.
-For example, Eastern Low Navarrese is a dialect of Basque.
+**WARNING** Some LanguageTables contain a column (aka property) called “Language_ID” which is **not** the same as the ID column.
+For glottolog-cldf this column contains information on the language that a dialect belongs to.
+For example, Eastern Low Navarrese is a dialect of the language Basque.
 The glottocode of this dialect is east1470.
 The glottocode of the language Basque is basq1248.
-In the LanguageTable of glottolog-cldf the dialect has basq1248 in the column "Language_ID".
+In the LanguageTable of glottolog-cldf the row of the dialect has basq1248 in the column "Language_ID".
 This helps when you might want to match by the language-level rather than dialect-level.
-This isn't standard though, Language_ID can have other specifics to it in other CLDF-datasets.
-In Grambank, there is a similar column to glottolog-cldf's "Language_ID", but it is called
-“Language_level_ID” to make it more different.
+This isn't standard though, the column Language_ID can have other specifics depending CLDF-datasets.
+In Grambank, there  is a similar column to glottolog-cldf's "Language_ID", but it is called “Language_level_ID” to make it clearer what it refers to.

 With the above information, we can now combine the tables if we want.
 If we're not using SQL, we may want to rename some columns so that we don't have problematic matches.
-For example, there may be a "Name" column in multiple of the tables that actually concern different information (name of a language, name of a parameter etc).
-SQL can deal with this, but if we're using something else like a spreadsheet program, pandas in python R etc we may want to make sure that we're matching the right things by renaming some columns.
-For example, we can rename the ID column in each of the tables to
-“Language_ID”, “Parameter_ID” and “Form_ID” and then join them together
-into one new table.
+For example, there may be a "Name" column in multiple of the tables that actually map to different information (name of a language, name of a parameter etc).
+SQL can deal with this, but if we're using something else like a spreadsheet program, pandas in python, dplyr in R etc. we may want to make sure that we're matching the right things by renaming some columns.
+For example, we can rename the ID column in each of the tables to “Language_ID”, “Parameter_ID” and “Form_ID” and then join them together into one new table.
 In the example below, not all columns are shown due to space.

-Nota Bene that both ParameterTable and LanguageTable contains the column “Name”, so they would have to be dropped or otherwise handled (for example renamed to “Parameter_name” and “Language_name”) otherwise the joining would not work correctly (outside of SQL).
+Nota Bene that both ParameterTable and LanguageTable contains the column “Name”, so they would have to be dropped or otherwise handled (for example renamed to “Parameter_name” and “Language_name”) the joining would not work correctly (outside of SQL).
+The columns called ID in each table were renamed before joining in this example.

 | Form_ID         | Parameter_ID | Language_ID | Form   | Source        | Glottocode | Concepticon_ID |
 |-----------|-----------|-----------|-----------|-----------|-----------|-----------|